PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Then collapsing into bed, waiting for Royrick to stumble in.
 The brief embrace of love, and then -- all too soon, leaving a warm bed as the first waves of dawn lapped at her window once again.

 And there she was, dashing in and out of the waves, like a young girl, her black hair flying behind her like a pennant.
 It had been a hard life, but it had been enough.

+Until one morning Royrick hadn't arisen from the bed.
+She thought he was just drunk.
+That happened often enough with men, but by the time she and the help had packed the ovens for their long afternoon roast, she realized that he had not stumbled downstairs.
+He husband could be many things, people having moods like the ocean.

+> she tells Boltac that she wants to see the ocean again -- and that's how we know she's back to scared little girl.